FREQUENTLY ASKED QUESTIONS

 How long are dependents eligible for coverage in the Missio Benefits program?

-Dependents are covered up to age 26, mirroring ACA guidelines.
+Dependents can be covered up to age 30.

 How are the claims up to stop-loss attachment point administered and who will receive and review these reports?